heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 > For the multicast emitter, you must specify a network interface to listen to
 > multicast datagrams.
 Check the help message to know how to do it.

+What are the commands to start the multicast emitter and receiver?

 Once the emitter is started, you should see that messages are emitted at the specified frequency in the terminal.